awsdocs/amazon-connect-admin-guide/doc_source/set-disconnect-flow.md

-# Contact block: Set disconnect flow<a name="set-disconnect-flow"></a>
+# Flow block: Set disconnect flow<a name="set-disconnect-flow"></a>

 ## Description<a name="set-disconnect-flow-description"></a>
-+ Specifies which contact flow to run after a disconnect event during a contact\.
++ Specifies which flow to run after a disconnect event during a contact\.

   A disconnect event is when:
   + A call, chat, or task is disconnected by an agent\.
   + A task is disconnected as a result of a flow action\.
   + A task expires\.
 The task is automatically disconnected if it is not completed in 7 days\.

-  When the disconnect event occurs, the corresponding contact flow runs\.
+  When the disconnect event occurs, the corresponding flow runs\.
 + Here are examples of when you might use this block:
   + Run post\-call surveys\.
 For example, the agent asks the customer to remain on the line for a post\-call survey\.
 The agent hangs up and a disconnect flow is run\.
 In the disconnect flow, the customer is asked a set of questions using the [Get customer input](get-customer-input.md) block\.
 Their answers are uploaded using an [Invoke AWS Lambda function](invoke-lambda-function-block.md) block to an external customer feedback database\.
 The customer is thanked and disconnected\.